#OpenDialogue 12 Nov. Automating Ambiguity: Navigating the Challenges of AI Governance

 Birhane was awarded the 2019 NeurIPS Black in AI Best Paper Award, a 2020 VentureBeat AI Innovations in Computer Vision Award, a 2022 Fairness Accountability and Transparency (FAccT) Distinguished Paper Award, and a 2022 Lego Director’s Prize for her PhD thesis contribution, among many other honours.

-Ms. Starkman earned her bachelor’s degree in neuroscience/biological basis of behaviour from the University of Pennsylvania and her master’s in health care management from the Milano School of International Affairs, Management, and Urban Policy.
-Jodi is a board member of amazing.
-Community, a non-profit that is focused on the intersection of aging and gender in the workplace, and of Aleria Research Corporation, a non-profit with a mission to demonstrate the value of diversity and inclusion, and to foster greater inclusion and equality across society.
+Prior to her role at IRC4HR, Jodi worked in organization strategy and change at several management consulting firms, where she led global business and HR transformation programs across multiple industries.
+She has also worked independently as an organization development/effectiveness consultant and certified coach assisting businesses, non-profits, and individuals to improve organizational health and team/individual performance.
+Jodi earned her bachelor’s degree in neuroscience/biological basis of behavior from the University of Pennsylvania and her master’s in health care management from the Milano School of International Affairs, Management, and Urban Policy.
+She currently serves on the board of Aleria Research Corporation, a non-profit with a mission to demonstrate the value of diversity and inclusion, and to foster greater inclusion and equality across society

 Abigail (Abby) Gilbert is a distinguished cultural political economist and public policy researcher.
 For the past five years, Abby has focused on AI governance, particularly its impacts on work and working lives.
 She is currently the Co-Director of the Institute for the Future of Work (IFOW), where she leads efforts to understand and address the impacts of data-driven technologies in the private sector.